-Having grown up on a farm, animals have always been a massive part of my life.
-Before my BA Degree in Music I was in UCD studying veterinary medicine.
-I absolutely loved veterinary, but in my 2nd year realised that if I didn’t give music a proper go, then I would always regret it, so I went back to full time music.
-However I would love to finish veterinary someday, and in fact I’m determined to die a qualified vet as well as a recognised pianist!
+Having grown up on a farm, animals have always been a significant part of my life, as well as music.
+Before my BA Degree in Music I was studying veterinary medicine at UCD.
+I absolutely loved the veterinary programme, but in my 2nd year realised if I didn’t give music a proper “go”, I would always regret it, so I went back to full time music.
+I would however love to finish my veterinary degree someday, and in fact I’m determined to die a qualified vet as well as a pianist!

-When I am not performing or practising, I love nothing more than being out farming on the Wicklow Mountains busy with Cheviot and Suffolk sheep, suckler cows, horses, hens and Rex my sheepdog.
-I find this is a perfect balance and that it brings another dimension to my musical interpretation.
-I also love activities, in particular going on midnight swims in various lakes, seas and oceans around Ireland with some of my crazily beautiful friends.
+When I am not performing or practising, I love nothing more than being out farming on the Wicklow mountains busy with Cheviot and Suffolk sheep, suckler cows, horses, hens and Luas and Blaithín my gorgeous rough-collie sheepdogs.
+I find this brings balance and perspective to my life as well as another dimension to my musical interpretations.
+Aside from piano I love outdoor activities, in particular going on midnight swims in various lakes, seas and oceans around Ireland and aboard with my amazing friends.

-I am hugely excited to announce our second festival which will build on the enormous success of last year.
-The festival runs from the 17th to 20th of May 2018.
+I am hugely excited to announce our fourth festival which will build on the enormous success of last year.
+The festival runs from the 20th to 24th May 2020.